Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of groups and demonstrate excellent communication skills.
+- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
+Proven ability to work in groups and demonstrate strong communication skills.

 Education: